PennyLaneAI/pennylane/doc/development/guide/architecture.rst

 * Providing a common API to execute a quantum circuit and request the measurement of the associated observable.
 * Providing an easy way of developing a new device for PennyLane

-Qubit based devices can use shared utilities by using the :class:`~.QubitDevice`.

 QNodes
 ******